au5ton/isPowerOn/README.md

 isPowerOn
 =========

-Serverless API to track if a service is responsive or not with StatusPage.io
+Serverless API to track if anything you want is responsive or not with StatusPage.io

 ## What is this?